SAP-samples/xsc-cap-migration/README.md

 ## Supported Features
-For a detailed list of the features supported by the SAP HANA Application Migration Assistant for Database, please refer to [this](supportedFeatures.md) link.
+For a detailed list of the features supported by the SAP HANA Application Migration for Database, please refer to [this](supportedFeatures.md) link.

 ## Unsupported Features